awasson/civiTAX/README.md

  This extension keeps a record of transactions in the database which will be used for reporting.

 The following Features have not been added

-  - Reporting: Has been started but not completed.
-  If tax fields are selected in the detailed contribution report, it will return an error.
  - Editing Taxes: You can delete a tax but you can not edit yet.
  - Emailed Receipts: Emailed receipts do not reflect tax charges.
 I've got nothing for this yet.